AI Powered integration with expert operators

 Connect your Shopify and Sage200 systems quickly with our expert integration services.
 Our consulting is invaluable for Ecommerce and ERP businesses using Shopify and Sage200, as our system audit services uncover inefficiencies and integration gaps.
 This empowers both our consultants and your team to take decisive action, ensuring your Ecommerce and ERP technology ecosystems operate smoothly and efficiently.
 With our support, you can deliver a consistently excellent experience to your customers and keep your business running at its best.

-Integration between Shopify and Sage 200 aligns your storefront with your accounting engine to automate the order-to-cash process.
-When a purchase is completed, the Shopify order typically posts to Sage 200 as a Sales Order.
-This mapping ensures that customer records, line items, and tax details are captured for accurate VAT and nominal coding.
+Integrating Shopify and Sage200 aligns your storefront with your accounting engine to automate the order-to-cash process.
+When a purchase is completed, the Shopify order typically posts to Sage200 as a Sales Order.
+This mapping ensures that customer records, line items, and tax details are captured for accurate VAT and nominal ledger coding.

-Inventory is commonly mastered in Sage 200.
-When stock levels change in the warehouse, the integration updates Shopify on a defined schedule or trigger to prevent overselling.
-Once an order is marked as despatched in Sage 200, fulfilment details and tracking numbers flow back to Shopify to trigger customer notifications.
+Inventory is commonly mastered in Sage200.
+To prevent overselling, the integration updates Shopify stock levels on a defined schedule or trigger.
+Once an order is despatched in Sage200, fulfilment details and tracking numbers flow back to Shopify to update the customer.
+This removes the workflow fracture where teams manually update order statuses.

-We focus on the failure points that stall high-volume operations.
-This means detecting failed order injections, inventory sync delays, and payment gaps before they compound into a backlog.
-Whether it is an order that cannot map to a Sage 200 customer record or a fulfilment status that fails to update the Shopify order record, the priority is early detection.
-This provides the operational clarity required to keep the warehouse and finance teams aligned without manual cross-referencing.
-Monitoring ensures that data flows correctly from Shopify into the Sage 200 ledger, reducing the risk of manual data entry during month-end close.
+The priority is early detection of the failure points that stall high-volume operations.
+This means identifying failed order injections, inventory sync delays, and payment gaps before they compound into a backlog.
+Whether it is an order that cannot map to a Sage200 customer record or a fulfilment status that fails to update the Shopify order record, operational clarity keeps the warehouse and finance teams aligned.
+Monitoring ensures that data flows correctly from Shopify into the Sage200 ledger, reducing the risk of manual data entry during month-end close.

 Integration operating model

-Sage 200 functions as the master for product data and inventory levels, while Shopify serves as the source of truth for customer orders.
-This ensures stock availability remains centralised in the ERP and avoids data drift between the storefront and the warehouse.
+Sage200 functions as the master for product data and inventory levels, while Shopify serves as the primary engine for order capture.
+This ensures stock availability remains centralised in the ERP, preventing the data drift that occurs when inventory records vary between the storefront and the warehouse.

-Inventory levels sync from Sage 200 to Shopify on a defined schedule to maintain stock accuracy.
-For the finance team, the integration connects Shopify sales and payout data with Sage 200 bank records.
-This supports accurate VAT reporting and clarifies the month-end close process by aligning Shopify order totals with Sage bank settlements.
+Inventory levels typically sync from Sage200 to Shopify on a defined schedule or trigger to maintain stock accuracy.
+For finance, the integration connects Shopify sales and payout data with Sage200 bank records.
+This supports accurate VAT reporting by aligning Shopify order totals, fees, and refunds with Sage bank settlements, simplifying the month-end close process.

 Common failures